biolab/orange3-datafusion/doc/latentfactors.md

 **Latent Factors** widget displays relations between latent factors from the matrix decomposition and arranges groups these factors by function.
-Selecting a latent factor will place it in the output channel, where you can futher feed the data into other widgets
-- for example a **Data Table**.
+Selecting a latent factor will place it in the output channel, where you can futher feed the data into other widget - for example a **Data Table**.

 ![Latent factors widget](images/LatentFactors1-stamped.png)